Department of Education

 Program Overview

-Both inside and outside the classroom, students receive top-notch preparation for careers in policy, research, or consulting.
+Through coursework and their internship experience, students receive top-notch preparation for careers in education policy, leadership, research, or consulting.

 • Understanding Urban Education Policy, Politics, and Community Contexts

-Students will learn how the urban school system works, how policies are designed and implemented, how decisions are made, the extent to which the community is engaged in decision making, and emerging ideas and models for organizing schools and systems to improve schooling opportunities for diverse student populations.
+Students will learn how urban school systems work, how policies are designed and implemented, how decisions are made, the extent to which the community is engaged in decision-making, and emerging ideas and models for organizing schools and systems to improve schooling opportunities for diverse student populations.

 • Building Quantitative Analytical Skills and Reasoning